kaleabbyh/sdk/README.md

-Here is a simple Go package that includes a simple function.
-This package demonstrates how to create and publish a Go module on GitHub.

 ## Steps to create and publish your own go package

 If you'd like to set up, you can follow these steps: